sherwin97/Hob-Pred-using-Transfer-Learning/README.md

-# Evaluating the Use of GNNs and Transfer Learning for Oral Bioavailability Prediction
+# Evaluating the Use of GNNs and Transfer Learning for Oral Bioavailability Prediction (pending publication)

 > ![TOC](https://user-images.githubusercontent.com/66246089/229825030-bf6dbc3f-ecdc-4adb-8c38-2d6427fc5a04.png)